ElliottjPierce/noiz/book/src/quick-start/README.md

 The `Noise` type just has one generic `NoiseFunction` and takes care of seeds, rng, and scale.
 Note that interacting with `Noise` goes trough various sampling traits, in this case [`SampleableFor`](https://docs.rs/noiz/latest/noiz/trait.SampleableFor.html).
-Depending on what you want to do with the output and if you want the sample call to be inlined or not, other traits are available.
+Depending on what you want to do with the output, if you want the sample call to be inlined or not, and `dyn` compatibility, other traits are available.

-Note also that not all types can be scaled.
+> Note also that not all input types can be scaled.
 For that (rare) case, there is [`RawNoise`](https://docs.rs/noiz/latest/noiz/struct.RawNoise.html).

 Next, let's look at some more complex algorithms.